ManInMyVan/Minecraft-Anticheat-List/README.md

 TeslaAntiCheat                    |Bukkit (Java)                                              |Unavailable |Unknown                           |Unknown               |**Free**                                        |[](https://spigotmc.org/resources/32239)
 Visage                            |Bukkit (Java)                                              |Unavailable |Unknown                           |Unknown               |**Free**                                        |[](https://spigotmc.org/resources/86757)

-*see an anticheat not on the list, discontinued/undiscontinued, want to make a improvement to the list, or see something wrong with it?
+*see an anticheat not on the list, discontinued/undiscontinued, want to make an improvement to the list, or see something wrong with it?
 Open an issue about it.*

 Value             |Description                                                  |Possible Values :----------------:|:-----------------------------------------------------------:|:-: